 8. Keywords to Include in Your Landscaping Ad

-When creating your landing page, there are a few key areas to know prior to jumping into your website creation.
+When creating your landing page, there are a few key areas to know before jumping into your website creation.

 8.1 Different Types of Keywords